 Missouri REALTORS® are held to the standards of the National Association of REALTORS® Code of Ethics.
-REALTORS® must complete at least 2.5 hours of Code of Ethics training within an established four-year period.
+REALTORS® must complete at least 2.5 hours of Code of Ethics training within an established three-year period.
 Failure to complete this requirement means membership suspension or even termination of membership.
 NAR offers a free online class.
 This option is perfect for busy professionals, with the ability to save coursework and return to it later.
 Proof of completion is provided by email.

 There is a professional standards process that handles ethics complaints alleging violations of the Code of Ethics.
 If you believe that a REALTOR® has violated the Code of Ethics, you may file a complaint.
 An ethics complaint must cite which articles of the Code of Ethics you believe the REALTOR® has violated.
 Some of the possible disciplines, if found in violation of the Code, include relevant education classes and fines.
 We cannot require an apology, impact the REALTOR®’s license, or get you out of the contract.

 If you do not want to file a formal complaint but would like some assistance to try to work out an issue between you and a REALTOR®, you may choose to have an ombudsman work with you and the REALTOR® to facilitate communication and help you in coming to a resolution.
 Complete this form if you are interested in having an ombudsman contact you.

 Effective 1/22/16, Missouri REALTORS® adopted an Ethics Citation Policy.
 Only certain Articles & Standards of Practice are subject to possible citation.
 You can view the Citation Policy in its entirety (and current schedule of “citable offenses” and fines).
 Given the time-consuming and confrontational nature of a contested hearing, the Citation Program is designed to save time, money, and other resources by possibly eliminating the need for a hearing in certain circumstances.